Living in Jesmond

 Is Jesmond a good place to live?

-What schools are in Jesmond?
+What are the schools in Jesmond like?

-What is the transport like in Jesmond?
+What is the average house price in Jesmond?

 Where does this data come from?